 forms page of the Human Resource website.

 Our policy is to immediately and permanently terminate employees who falsify time records as this is a violation of State and federal law.
 The employee may be charged with forgery and petit larceny, one count for each timesheet.
 These are misdemeanor charges.
 Depending on the dollar figure attached to the misrepresentation.
 If the pay illegally obtained is large enough, a felony charge of grand larceny may also be made.
 Supervisors should keep in mind that their signature on the time record attests to their knowledge of and confirmation of hours worked.

-Farmingdale State College is transitioning from paper timesheets to a new, electronic time & attendance system.
-Employees will be notified as training becomes available.
-For those currently using the new system, please see below for the link and user instructions.
+For those currently using this system, please see below for the link and user instructions.